 Also this block takes any elementary data type as input and output.

 With both these blocks, you should be aware which data type you use at the output.
 If you are trying to find the maximum value of two real data types e.g. 80.46 and 206.95 and you use integer as output, the output will simply be 206.

 A smart feature with these two blocks is that you can also compare time and date data types.
 Say you have a lot of date stamps in your PLC program and you want to find the latest.
 With the maximum function, you can always find the most recent date.

 By combining the two previous function blocks we can create a whole new function.
 This function is not so much about selection, but rather about limitation.
 That is why this function block is called a limiter.
 More than often you will want to set limits to a range of values in a PLC program.

 The limiter function is really just made up by the minimum and maximum functions.
 This can be seen if we take a look at the function block body:

 OUT := MIN ( MAX (IN, MN), MX)

 What really happens here is that you set a minimum and a maximum limit for whatever variable you put at the input (IN).
 The min and max values are set at the inputs (MIN and MAX) and all three inputs can take any elementary data type.

 Make your own function blocks

 All these function blocks above are most of the ones described in the IEC 61131-3, the official standard for PLC programming languages.
-There are many more function blocks provided in function block diagram.
-Actually there are almost a function block for every operation you can do in PLC programming.
+There are many more function blocks provided in the function block diagram.
+Actually there is almost a function block for every operation you can do in PLC programming.
 Among those are: